ZARRAR-1/things_todo_in_this_weather/README.md

 ## Getting Started with the Project Overview

+There are three main modules of the project:
+1-> Onboarding module; having separate files for Auth screen and Dashboard 2-> ToDo List Module; it is a classical OOP based module implementing SOC with its distinct directories:
+Custom_Widgets, Model, Services and UI with setstate() for the onpage ephemeral state mgmt.
+3-> Lastly; Weather Module implementing practices of clean architecture with BLOC as the state mgmt solution.

+## How to test the App

+.apk (release) build file will be uploaded on drive with link mentioned here:

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application, you can use in this season :D

 A few resources to get you started if this is your first Flutter project: